-India is an incredible country with picturesque beauty, beautiful hill stations, lush green forests, snow-capped mountains, true-blue rivers, crowded beaches, drop dead gorgeous spots, easy on the eye heritage, world-famous spicy food and so on.
+India is an incredible country with picturesque beauty, beautiful hill stations, lush green forests, snow-capped mountains, true-blue rivers, crowded beaches, drop-dead gorgeous spots, easy on the eye heritage, world-famous spicy food and so on.
 Beyond the shadow of a doubt, India is a place that can cool down the internal temperature of your soul.
 Vola!

-Before heading to India, like any other place, there are a few important things you must keep a close weather on.
+Before heading to India, like any other place, there are a few important things you must keep a close eye on.
 But where to start off?
 Alright, nothing is to worry about in this case.
 Putting the following tips into practice would definitely win you a tremendous tour of India.
 Also, keeping these low downs in mind would take much of your tightness out of you.

 Packing your bag